 The Wald confidence interval coverage rates are close to 95% nominal rate - between 94-96% - in most scenarios.
 However, there are some cases of under-coverage (lowest observed rate is 87%) as well as very few cases of over-coverage (highest observed rate is 100%) for scenarios where each interviewer works only in one area.

-Slightly lower coverage rates are observed for smaller N in most scenarios for both σ_v^2 and σ_u^2 .
+Slightly lower coverage rates are observed for smaller N in most scenarios for both σ_v^2 and σ_u^2 (Table 7).
+(Complete results for Table 7 can be found in the online Appendix Table A7.)
 Only the scenarios with the smallest sample size of N=1440 consistently obtain non-accurate coverage rates across all interviewer case allocation schemes.
 However, these rates do not fall below 89% once each interviewer is allocated work in at least two areas.
-Coverage rates closer to the 95% nominal rate for the σ_u^2 parameter are noticeable for the $N^I=2N^A$ scenarios compared to the $N^I=N^A$ scenarios for N=5760.
+Coverage rates closer to the 95% nominal rate for the σ_u^2 parameter are noticeable for the N^I =2 N^A scenarios compared to the N^I = N^A scenarios for N=5760 (Tables 7 & 8).
 This improvement in the confidence interval coverage rate with an increase in the number of interviewers from 120 interviewers to 240 interviewers no longer occurs for smaller N.